Child Studies (M.Ed.)

 "Because of this program, I have now gotten clinical research experience and found a topic that truly interests me that I would like to study in a doctoral program in clinical psychology."

-Applicants to the M.Ed. program should have taken these courses or their equivalents during their undergraduate program or before applying for the M.Ed. in Child Studies.
+Competitive applicants to the M.Ed. program will have taken the courses below (or their equivalent) during their undergraduate program or before applying for the M.Ed. in Child Studies.
+Applicants who have not taken these prerequisites can discuss alternatives during the admission process.

 • Developmental Psychology, or equivalent (3)